KrishnaKarthik-Naidu/olist-ecommerce-sql-analysis/README.md

 DATEDIFF()
 Percentage calculations

+---
-This provides a business-focused view of:
+##This provides a business-focused view of:

 💰 Revenue generation
 👥 Customer behavior